Featured image: Kim Kardashian attempts to 'break the Internet' with her naked body. (PAPER magazine)

 But when we overly rely on society’s approval the views of others can play a significant role in how we define ourselves.
 This form of validation—being reassured that we’re adequate—forms only a temporary state of satisfaction.
 Detrimentally, if we afford too much credence to self-perception, our happiness is always going to be at the mercy of others’ judgements.

-In my opinion, those who crave approval and those who pursue financial reward to demonstrate individual success possess inflated desires to be reassured by others.
-Fundamentally, this paints an abject picture of our unfulfilled selves—insecure, discontent, and, at times, narcissistic—but celebrity culture, I believe, has shamelessly pandered to these traits and exacerbated them.
-Many celebrities, and those who envy them, are extreme manifestations of these behaviours: caricatures.
-They are desperate to be perceived as successful in a society where income is a marker of achievement.
+Those who crave approval and those who pursue financial reward to demonstrate individual success possess inflated desires to be reassured by others.
+Fundamentally, this paints an already-abject picture of unfulfilled selves—insecure, discontent, and, at times, narcissistic—but celebrity culture, I believe, has shamelessly pandered to these traits and exacerbated them.
+Many celebrities and those who envy them are caricatures of these behaviours, for they are desperate to be perceived as successful in a society or, at the very least, relevant as they devise ways to thrust themselves upwards accordingly with certain life choices and social media content.

-And then there are shows like Big Brother and Love Island, which offer different versions of the same ‘success’.
-But any potential prominent appearance or full-time role in showbiz beckons many with the temptations of fame and wealth.
+Then there are shows like Big Brother and Love Island, which the same notion of success.
+After they take the stage they immediately ‘earn’ celebrity status.
+Prominent appearances or full-time role in showbiz follow, beckoning them further with the temptations of fame and wealth.

-I’m not attempting to make the point that we can just simply omit the inherent desires to be acknowledged from our psyches.
+I’m not making the point that we can simply omit our inherent desires to be acknowledged from our psyches.
 Can you imagine how frustrating it would be if our accomplishments were never recognised!
-Nor am I saying that we shouldn’t enjoy the entertainment that is delivered to us.
-Rather, I argue that celebrity status and fortune collectively nurtures exaggerated illusions of worth, which, for us, often leads to disappointment and insecurity.
+Nor am I saying that we shouldn’t enjoy showbiz as a mode of entertainment.
+Rather, I argue that celebrity culture is built for celebrities first and foremost; that it makes many of us want to follow in their footsteps to reach status and fortune; and that it’s an unfair game with limited space at the top that, ultimately, can damage self-esteem.
+Why?
+Because celebrity culture nurtures exaggerated illusions of worth, which, for us, often leads to disappointment and insecurity when we can’t emulate their success.

 But are there noble ambitions of fame?
 Indeed, there are some good reasons to pursue it.
 The great David Bowie, for example, chased stardom to gain greater access to resources and a wider audience, for he possessed what he saw as grand ideas that he wanted to impart on others.
 ‘I wanted to make a mark,’ he’s on record as saying.
-This is something, perhaps, we can all relate too.
-Many of us wish for our philosophies to resonate with people and for our work to positively impact society.
-Feeling valued, not excessively adored, to me seems normal.
+This is something I can relate to, at least.
+Indeed, many of us wish for our philosophies to resonate with people and for our work to positively impact society.
+Feeling valued, not excessively adored for playing a game of questionable merit, to me, seems normal.

 However, although Bowie purported to not want to be a celebrity—he declared that ‘fame itself is not a rewarding thing’—even he sought to become an icon beyond music.
 He tried everything he could think of until the end of the Sixties to build traction, including different costumes and personas, until it all came together.
 He required the attention of an audience to find out more about himself, whilst later in his life his music became autobiographical.
 Essentially, then, did he just seek a more sophisticated form of validation of his unconventional self?